Posted: Thu 24th Aug 2023

-Support during the initial start-up phase is essential and being able to run your business plan by a professional and get their opinion and insight is crucial before any potential external finance is sourced.
+Support during the initial start-up phase is essential.
+Being able to run your business plan by a professional and get their opinion and insight is crucial before you begin seeking any potential finance from outside the business.

-There are a huge number of factors you need to consider as you start out, such as:
+There are a huge number of factors you need to consider as you start out, such as the following:

 What costs will you be incurring during each stage?